Nursultan Nazarbayev: Personal life

 Nursultan Nazarbayev identifies as a Muslim.
-As devout, Nazarbayev has described his spirituality as being based on the words from Abai Qunanbaiuly, a Kazakh poet whose philosophy is based on an enlightened Islam.
-According to Nazarbayev, Abai's "Words of Wisdom" aided him in attempting to build a modern Kazakhstan after the collapse of the Soviet Union.Nazarbayev is married to Sara Alpysqyzy Nazarbayeva.
+Nazarbayev has described his spirituality as being based on the words from Abai Qunanbaiuly, a Kazakh poet whose philosophy is based on an enlightened Islam.
+According to Nazarbayev, Abai's "Words of Wisdom" aided him in attempting to build a modern Kazakhstan after the collapse of the Soviet Union.

+Nazarbayev is married to Sara Alpysqyzy Nazarbayeva.
 They have three daughters: Dariga, Dinara and Aliya.
-Aliya's first marriage was notably to Aidar Akayev, the eldest son of former President of Kyrgyzstan Askar Akayev, which for a short period made the two Central Asian leaders related.
+Aliya's first marriage was notably to Aidar Akayev, the eldest son of former president of Kyrgyzstan Askar Akayev, which for a short period made the two Central Asian leaders related.
 Having grown up in the Soviet Union, Nazarbayev is fluent in Kazakh as well as Russian and understands English.
-He has two brothers, Satybaldy (1947–1980) and Bolat (born 1953), as well as one sister named Anip.
+He has two brothers, Satybaldy (1947–1980) and Bolat (1953–2023), as well as one sister named Anip.
 On 16 August 2020, Nazarbayev's grandson, Aisultan, reportedly died from cardiac arrest in London.
 Prior to that, Aisultan made several public statements on social media that Nazarbayev was his biological father and that his life was constantly threatened.
 He also accused his grandfather's associates of plotting and scheming.
 In response, Nazarbayev described Aisultan as being very similar to himself, expressing his regrets by telling that "one could not have sent him anywhere, but it was impossible to keep him.
 He was already a slave to this work and could not stop.
 We treated him in Moscow, and we treated him in London.
 It seems that I went out and came back to it again."

 On 18 June 2020, it was reported that Nazarbayev had tested positive for COVID-19; a spokesman stated that Nazarbayev would go into isolation and work remotely.
 On 3 July 2020, Nazarbayev had recovered and was "back on his feet" three weeks after contracting the virus.
 Nazarbayev later during a meeting with Russian President Vladimir Putin recalled his sickness, telling that "group of Russian doctors stood by me for ten days.
 It was decisive in my recovery, so it will not be forgotten."

 In an October 2021 interview, Nazarbayev revealed that he had suffered a disease in his spine back in 2011, to which it became noticed while attending a concert, resulting him being carefully escorted out of the hall and eventually undergo a vertebra surgery to which Nazarbayev stated was amongst things that have influenced him in eventually resigning from presidency.

 In January 2023, Nursultan Nazarbayev was hospitalized at the National Scientific Cardiac Surgery Center in Astana.
-On January 20, 2023, a heart operation was performed, which was successful.
+On 20 January 2023, a heart operation was performed, which was successful.

+He gave his last name to his grandchildren: Aisultan Nazarbayev (1990–2020) and Nabi Nazarbayev (born 2008).